ozzy2438/Part-A-Docs/README.md

 ![FE74ECC9-1CD2-4470-B01F-225A80FDB977](https://github.com/user-attachments/assets/4e456b16-47b1-412e-8718-4d5185a0564f)

 **Feature Description:** The Job Matching Detail View presents a detailed list of job positions that match the user's resume.
 Each job listing includes the position title, company name, and location information.
-Users can apply directly using the "apply&Track" button and Track their applications on the platform.
+Users can apply directly using the \"apply&Track\" button and Track their applications on the platform.
 Job descriptions highlight keywords that match the user's skills.

 #### 6. Job Application Tracker - Calendar View